 - Hilton Garden Inn West 35th St: The Hilton Garden NY is just a short walk or cab ride away from the New York City Macy's and the Empire State Building, and offers comfortable accommodations for work and leisure travelers in NYC.

 Photo Tour of NYC Macy's Day Parade

-Live dancers and music are just a part of the Macy's Thanksgiving Day Parade excitement.
+Live dancers are just a part of the Macy's Thanksgiving Day Parade excitement.